 Cisco, which offers one of the popular web conferencing and videoconferencing services, WebEx, suggested an increase in traffic in its backbone connecting China-based Webex users by up to 22 percent since the coronavirus outbreak.
-It also mentioned a 4 to 5 times increase its users from Japan, South Korea, and Singapore, with their average time doubling the users from other countries.
-Taking into account the growing needs of users across the globe, Cisco announced it will be expanding the capabilities on its free WebEx offer to all countries [More info here].
+It also mentioned a 4 to 5 times increase in its users from Japan, South Korea, and Singapore, with their average time doubling the users from other countries.
+Taking into account the growing needs of users across the globe, Cisco announced it would be expanding the capabilities of its free WebEx offer to all countries [More info here].
 With the new offer, users will get:

 - Unlimited usage (no time restrictions)

 - Supports up to 100 participants

 - Offers toll dial-in (in addition to existing VoIP capabilities)